kevinndungu-source/A-B_Testing/README.md

     print("Reject the null hypothesis.
 The button color change has a significant effect on user engagement.")
 else:
     print("Fail to reject the null hypothesis.
 The button color change does not have a significant effect on user engagement.")

+### Impact and Insights

+Through this A/B testing project, I demonstrated my ability to:
+Identify and define a problem: Addressing the decline in user engagement.

+Design an experiment: Creating a robust A/B test to gather meaningful data.

+Analyze data: Using statistical methods to derive insights from user interactions.Visualize findings: Effectively communicating results through visualizations.

+Draw actionable conclusions: Providing evidence-based recommendations for improving user engagement.

+By adopting this structured approach, TechSavvy Inc. gained valuable insights into user behavior, enabling them to make data-driven decisions to enhance their product pages and boost overall engagement.

+NB: TechSavvy Inc. is a fictional company created for the purpose of this A/B testing project demonstration.